Multimodality as Supervision:

 Speed: ×2.00

 We also present a comparison against Mask2Former, an off-the-shelf task specialist model for semantic segmentation.
-Note how TST-MM predictions are notably more consistent across various viewpoints, showing the value of having access to the test space during pre-training.
+Note how TST-MM predictions are notably more consistent across various viewpoints.

 RGB Input